inejge/rouille/README.md

 # Rouille, a Rust web micro-framework

+> __NOTE__
+>
+> This is a maintenance release of the library, with some upgraded dependencies and the minimally
+> modernized codebase to make it work with the 2018 edition of Rust.
+See [MAINT](MAINT.md) for
+> more information.

 Rouille is a micro-web-framework library.
 It creates a listening socket and parses incoming HTTP requests from clients, then gives you the hand to process the request.